Skip to main content

 • 0–15 days late: no penalty if paid in full

-• 16–30 days late: 2% on the unpaid amount at day 15
+• 16–30 days late: 3% on the VAT still unpaid at day 15

 The new VAT late payment regime